-- Working with private landowners towards common goals for the protection of this ecologically unique area.
-Some ways we work with landowners include land acquisition, conservation easements, and land management techniques.
+Working with private landowners toward common goals for the protection of this ecologically unique area.
+Some ways we work with landowners include land acquisition, conservation easements and land management techniques.

-- We helped start and continue to participate on the Door County Invasive Species Team, a group of natural resources professionals and interested members of the public that work together to control the infestation and spread of invasive species in Door County.
+We helped start and continue to participate on the Door County Invasive Species Team (DCIST), a group of natural resources professionals and interested members of the public that work together to control the infestation and spread of invasive species in Door County.
 Learn more about DCIST.

-The Conservancy has helped protect a total of 7,572 acres on the Door Peninsula at these four preserves and at other places like Bayshore Blufflands, Toft Point, Jackson Harbor Ridges, Baileys Harbor Boreal Forest, Ida Bay Forest, Chambers Island, Gibraltar-Ephraim Swamp and Whitefish Dunes State Park.
-This figure includes lands owned and managed by the Conservancy, conservation easements, government co-ops and assists.
+TNC has helped protect a total of 7,911 acres on the Door Peninsula at these four preserves and at other places like Bayshore Blufflands, Toft Point, Jackson Harbor Ridges, Baileys Harbor Boreal Forest and Wetlands, Ida Bay Forest, Chambers Island, Gibraltar-Ephraim Swamp and Whitefish Dunes State Park.
+This figure includes lands owned and managed by TNC, conservation easements, government co-ops and assists.

-If you are interested in volunteering to help with land management, please contact our Door Peninsula office in Sturgeon Bay at 920/743-8695 to be added to our email list for notification of land stewardship work parties, which are usually held every other Tuesday.
+If you are interested in volunteering to help with land management, please contact our Northeast Wisconsin office in Sturgeon Bay at 920-743-8695 to be added to our email list for notification of land stewardship work parties, which are usually held every other Tuesday.

 Most Nature Conservancy preserves are open for hiking, bird-watching, nature study, photography and other low-impact recreating opportunities.
 Hunting is allowed at many preserves.
 For more information on hunting opportunities please see our hunting program web page.

 If you have any questions about The Nature Conservancy's work on the Door Peninsula, please call us at 920-743-8695 or stop by our office at 342 Louisiana Street, Sturgeon Bay, Wisconsin.